SweetZhang447/ARGO_delayed_mode_processing_tools/README/README.md

-use_adjusted               | True if you want to use PARAM_ADJUSTED data and associated PARAM_ADJUSTED_QC arrays, otherwise false date_filter_start          | Format: "YYYY_MM_DD_HH_MM_SS" or None, ability to filter for a date range for dataset graphs, if date_filter_start is specified and date_filter_end is "None", range will be from start date - end of profile data date_filter_end            | Format: "YYYY_MM_DD_HH_MM_SS" or None
+use_adjusted               | True if you want to use PARAM_ADJUSTED data and associated PARAM_ADJUSTED_QC arrays, otherwise false date_filter_start          | Format: "YYYY_MM_DD_HH_MM_SS" or None, ability to filter for a date range for dataset graphs, if date_filter_start is specified and date_filter_end is "None", range will be from start date - end of profile data date_filter_end            | Format: "YYYY_MM_DD_HH_MM_SS" or None prof_num_filter            | Format: "PROFNUM_PROFNUM"; EX: "5-7" will get you profiles 5-7.
+Specify either prof num filter or date filter!

 1. graph_pres_v_var_all()
    - Generates a PRES v DATA_TYPE graph for all profiles
    - Ability to click and select profiles of interest
-   - Ability to filter by date range
+   - Ability to filter by date range and prof num
 2. graph_TS_all
    - Generates a TS graph for all profiles
    - Ability to click and select profiles of interest
-   - Ability to filter by date range
+   - Ability to filter by date range and prof num
 3. graph_deep_section_var_all
    - Generates a DEEP SECTION graph for all profiles
-   - Ability to filter by date range
+   - Ability to filter by date range and prof num

 After exiting out of the aforementioned graphs, selected profiles of interest will pop out a data_snapshot_graph, and flag_range_data_graph for TEMP and PSAL where you can manipulate QC flags